 The clients listed in the first FAQ entry should not be susceptible to this problem for any reason other than SASL failures.

 You're probably using mIRC 7.35 or older.
 These versions of mIRC did not have encryption support.
-If you aren't using an old version, or you don't want to upgrade for some reason, go through the steps at https://www.mirc.co.uk/ssl.html to resolve this issue.
+If you aren't using an old version, or you are but don't want to upgrade for some reason, go through the steps at https://www.mirc.co.uk/ssl.html to resolve this issue.

 This one's root is a little complex, so here's a brief background.
 SSLv2, SSLv3, TLSv1, TLSv1.1, and TLSv1.2 are all different versions of the security protocol used on Squick.
 Squick no longer supports SSLv2 or SSLv3 due to security problems associated with them.
 The issue you're experiencing usually occurs because your client is trying to use some flavor of SSL when the server is telling it that the network only supports TLS.
-This can be caused by very old clients having positively ancient crypto libraries built in, or when clients forcibly prefer SSL over TLS.
+This can be caused by very old clients having positively ancient cryptography libraries built in, or when clients forcibly demand SSL over TLS.

 To fix this, either reconfigure your client so that it uses TLS to connect to the network (if that's possible), or grab a better/newer client.